prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 |`--monitoring-host` | The host for where the validator client's /logs websocket endpoint is served, default `127.0.0.1`
 |`--monitoring-port` | The port for where the validator client's /logs websocket endpoint is served, default `8081`

-## Step 4: Accessing Web Interface from a Remote Computer
+## Step 4: Accessing the web interface from a remote computer

 If you are running your beacon node and validator on some server that you want to access from the outside, we recommend SSH local port forwarding to access it.
 For example, you would do the following from your home computer: